Ax-Lindemann-Weierstrass with derivatives and the genus 0 Fuchsian groups: Strong minimality for the special case of triangle groups

 Let where the integers $2 \leq k \leq l \leq m \leq \infty$ are as above.
 We have already seen $\lambda + \mu + \nu <1$.
 Now let $\alpha$, $\beta$ and $\gamma$ be any complex numbers such that, $\lambda = 1- \gamma $, $\mu = \gamma - \alpha - \beta $, and $\nu = \alpha -\beta $.

 Now, we know that the second order equation \ref{o2} corresponding to equation (\ref{stareqn}) with rational function \ref{trianglerat} (equation (5) of \cite{NishiokaII}) is reducible if and only if one of $\alpha, \beta , \gamma - \alpha, \gamma - \beta $ is an integer.
-Since \cite{NishiokaII} covers the cocompact case, we can assume without loss of generality that $\nu = \infty.$
+Since \cite{NishiokaII} covers the cocompact case, we can assume without loss of generality that $m = \infty$, equivalently $\nu=0$.
+Thus, in the above notation, $\alpha = \beta $.
+Now, In this case, by the triangle requirement, $\frac{1}{l} + \frac{1}{k} <1$, so $\alpha$ is never an integer.